mrkrstphr/angular-hal-collection/README.md

 Returns `undefined` otherwise.
  * **.next()**: Returns a promise resolving a new collection with the next results, if `.hasNext()` is true.
 Returns `undefined` otherwise.

+Note: the `prev` and `next` link names can be overridden by the options mentioned above.

 ```js
 // infinite scrolling style pagination: